-The Main Works Contractor's Foreman will report to, and work closely with the Main Works Contractor's Site Manager.
+The Main Works Contractor's Foreman will report to, and work closely with the Mian Works Contractor's Site Manager.

-3.9 Environmental Management Auditor
+3.9 Environmental Management Consultant

-The Environmental Management Auditor will be a Landcom appointment but be independent and will work closely with the Contract Administrator, Landcom's Project Manager and the Main Works Contractor's Project Manager.
+The Environmental Management Consultant will work closely with the Contract Administrator, Landcom's Project Manager and the Main Works Contractor's Project Manager.

-The Environmental Management Auditor performs the key role of monitoring the performance of the Main Works Contractor in the implementation of and compliance with the latest version of the CEMP.
+The Environmental Management Consultant performs a key role in the implementation, maintenance, and monitoring of compliance to the latest version of the CEMP.

-The Environmental Management Auditor's responsibilities will include:
+The Environmental Management Consultant responsibilities will include:

-- conducting an environmental aspects and impact analysis to support the Main Works Contractor's CEMP; - providing specialist environmental advice and guidance to the Project; - to review any revisions of the CEMP; - review and approve the environmental monitoring schedule required during the works;
+- Conducting an environmental aspects and impact analysis to support the CEMS; - Providing specialist environmental advice and guidance to the Project; - To review any revisions of the CEMP; to ensure compliance with the CEMS - Review and approve the environmental monitoring schedule required during the works;

-- to liaise with the Main Works Contractor, authorities and local community as necessary; - to ensure licenses, clearances, permits and approvals required are in place at the appropriate time; - to attend the CEMP team meetings; - to undertake regular audits of the Works against the requirements of the CEMP; - ensuring others in the project team are informed in a timely manner of all non-compliances and environmental incidents; and, - participating in environmental incident investigations and assisting in the development and implementation of corrective/ preventative actions.
+- To liaise with the Contractor and sub-contractors, authorities and local community as necessary; - To ensure that all licenses, clearances, permits and approvals required are in place at the appropriate time; - To co-ordinate and attend the CEMP team meetings; - Review the CEMP; - Undertake regular auditing of the works against the requirements of the CEMP; - Ensuring others in the project team are informed in a timely manner of all noncompliances and environmental incidents; and - Participating in environmental incident investigations and assisting in the development and implementation of corrective/preventative actions.